lightning/bolts/04-onion-routing.md

 Intermediate hops store the shared secret from the forward path and reuse it to obfuscate the error packet on each hop.
-In addition each node locally stores the previous hop it received the forward packet from, so it knows where to send an eventual return packet.
+In addition, each node locally stores data regarding its sending peer in the route, so it knows where to back-send an eventual return packet.
 The node returning the message builds a return packet consisting of the following fields: